 3) You can offset losses against other gains

-The cons of CFD trading:
+The disadvantages of CFD trading.

 1) Since you don’t actually own the underlying asset, you don’t receive any voting rights associated with the underlying stock